2H214PCS6H632146S/templateFiap/README.md

 ## 🔧 Como executar o código

-Install both <a href="https://python-oracledb.readthedocs.io/en/latest/user_guide/installation.html#quickstart">Python and oracledb</a> , remember to execute oracledb with your cmd using this code "python -m pip install oracledb --upgrade --user".
+Install the <a href="https://www.oracle.com/database/sqldeveloper/technologies/download/">Oracle SQL Developer</a> And connect to your data bank, after that execute the code found in also remember to update the "USER", "PASSWORD", and "YOURDSN" to match your informations.Install both <a href="https://python-oracledb.readthedocs.io/en/latest/user_guide/installation.html#quickstart">Python and oracledb</a> , remember to execute oracledb with your cmd using this code "python -m pip install oracledb --upgrade --user".
 Install the Pandas library by executing this code on your cmd "python -m pip install pandas".
 You can execute the code via your cmd, by simply following the path to the directory where you downloaded the code such as "C:\Users\'YOURUSER'\Desktop\'GENERICFOLDERNAME'\python FarmTechSolution.py

 ## 🗃 Histórico de lançamentos